 Department of Computer Science

-Tom Williams is an Assistant Professor of Computer Science at the Colorado School of Mines, where he directs the Mines Interactive Robotics Research Lab.
+Tom Williams is an Associate Professor of Computer Science at the Colorado School of Mines, where he directs the Mines Interactive Robotics Research Lab.
 Prior to joining Mines, Tom earned a joint PhD in Computer Science and Cognitive Science from Tufts University in 2017.
 Tom’s research focuses on enabling and understanding natural language based human-robot interaction that is sensitive to environmental, cognitive, social, and moral context.
 His work is funded by grants from NSF, ONR, and ARL, as well as by Early Career awards from NSF, NASA, and AFOSR.

 - BA in Computer Science, Hamilton College, 2011

 - MS in Computer Science, Tufts University, 2013

 - PhD in Computer Science: Cognitive Science, Tufts University, 2017

 - Human-Robot Interaction (F19,F20,F21)